High-frequency intraday trading for battery storages: Results

+An analysis of the daily profit distribution reveals a highly favorable, asymmetric risk profile inherent to the myopic rolling intrinsic policy.
+The algorithm effectively capitalizes on extreme scenarios characterized by high price volatility, resulting in a heavy right tail of highly profitable days (most notably in late 2021).
+Conversely, the strategy is virtually immune to extreme daily losses.
+During periods of low liquidity or unfavorable prices, the policy simply refrains from trading rather than speculating.

-Figures \ref{fig:year_heatmap} and \ref{fig:execOrders_distance} illustrate RI decisions, using the same settings and our quickest strategy, solving the intrinsic at every relevant LOB update.
+Figures \ref{fig:year_heatmap} and \ref{fig:execOrders_distance} illustrate DP-RI decisions, using the same settings and our quickest strategy, solving the intrinsic at every relevant LOB update.
 Figure \ref{fig:year_heatmap} provides an overview of the annual battery state-of-charge (SoC) schedule shaped by the RI’s trading decisions, along with the daily trading volumes.
 We observe a distinct average SoC pattern, suggesting a strong daily periodicity of arbitrage opportunities, with higher charge levels during the early morning and afternoon hours.
 This can be seen by looking at the trading decisions in the central heat map of trading decisions as well as the mean SoC profile.

 The lower plot shows the frequency of different SoC levels throughout the year.
-Given that our storage has duration of one hour, one would expect the storage to be either completely full or completely empty most of the time.
+Given that our storage has a duration of one hour, one would expect the storage to be either completely full or completely empty most of the time.
 However, the SoC occupies levels in between these extremes surprisingly often.
-This is most likely caused mainly by complex trading trading behavior induced by nonlinearies in order book-based trading, which makes simple bang-bang strategies suboptimal.
-This highlights the difference between a naive price taking implementation of the rolling intrinsic and our more realistic approach.
+This is most likely caused mainly by complex trading behavior induced by nonlinearities in order book-based trading, which makes simple bang-bang strategies suboptimal.
+This highlights the difference between a naive price-taking implementation of the rolling intrinsic and our more realistic approach.

-Lastly, when looking at the daily traded energy over the year on the top of the figure, we see an increased trading activity towards the end of the year, which fits the increased slope of cumulative profits for this time period observed in Figure \ref{fig:year_std_result}.
+Lastly, when looking at the daily traded energy over the year on the top of the figure, we see increased trading activity towards the end of the year, which fits the increased slope of cumulative profits for this time period observed in Figure \ref{fig:year_std_result}.

 Figure \ref{fig:execOrders_distance} shows the number of orders executed by the RI, classified by their proximity to physical delivery.
 Comparing this to Figure \ref{fig:liquidity} showing the number of orders placed in the market, we see that the pattern is much more uniform.
 This is likely due to the fact that the rolling intrinsic tries to capitalize on time spreads which often induces trading pairs of products with large differences in the time to delivery, e.g., when buying cheap in the early morning to sell expensive in the evening.
 This induces the RI to frequently trade products that are not yet liquid, which is one of the biggest weaknesses induced by the myopic nature of the policy.